bbrowning/crc-operator/README.md

   both too aggressive liveness probes for those pods combined with quay.io IP-based rate limiting and all these clusters appearing as one IP to quay.io.
-- The disk size is fixed at 30GB for now.
-A future release will add that as an option when creating the cluster.
-- The disk attached to the VM is ephemeral for now.
-A future release will add a persistent disk option.

 # Development